Gormartsen/drupal-starter-kit/README.md

 # backdrop-startup-kit
-Repository contain integration scripts to start using deploy via ZenCI for BackdropCMS website
+Repository contain integration scripts to start using deploy via ZenCI for DrupalCMS website

 It has next structure
 -------